Here’s what my day looked like when I worked in advertising:

 All of TCF’s employees are based in the US, except when we travel abroad, but you can save even more on labor if you’re willing to hire people living in other countries.
 I haven’t outsourced to India, but I do outsource to Indiana – and from what I’ve seen those people know a thing or two about work ethic.

 Aside from the cost advantage of being able to hire anyone anywhere, the talent pool becomes exponentially greater as well.
 If I were limited to hiring people who could commute to and from an office in, say, Pittsburgh, I wouldn’t be able to hire somebody in Colorado who has more experience and better ideas.
-In this fictitious scenario, I want the person in Colorado on my team – so do my employees and clients.The cost advantage of hiring anyone anywhere exponentially increases talent pool as well.
-Click To Tweet
+In this fictitious scenario, I want the person in Colorado on my team – so do my employees and clients.When you hire remote workers, you exponentially increase your talent pool.
+Also, nobody is around to care if somebody microwaves fish for lunch. #remotework #entrepreneurship #digitalnomad Click To Tweet

 I don’t care where the talent lives, only that when I find it I can hire it.
 This flexibility improves the quality of TCF as an agency and our work as individuals.